Product Review: How I’m using turmeric curcumin for inflammation, pain, and better sleep

 Before making the switch, I was sure to check with my doctor to make sure they didn’t have any concerns.

-In my research online I found out that turmeric curcumin by itself it’s poorly absorbed and doesn’t stick around in the body long enough to fight inflammation.
+In my research online I found out that turmeric curcumin by itself is poorly absorbed and doesn’t stick around in the body long enough to fight inflammation.
 What you need to look for is something that contains a bioavailability enhancer.

 Experts recommend supplements that have piperine added to it.
 It’s the major active component of black pepper and when added has been found to increase the bioavailability of curcumin by as much as 2000%!